 Become part of a sisterhood at Ashland University!

-Nearly 25 percent of female students choose sorority membership, which can offer students many different opportunities to learn and to lead.
+Over 25 percent of female students choose sorority membership, which can offer students many different opportunities to learn and to lead.

 Life long friendships and memories are created through sorority relations.
 Social activities include social events, date parties, formals and other Greek programs.
 Women join sororities because they want to create a sense of belonging and opportunities for involvement, but they also provide honest friendship that last a lifetime.